As I recently shared, we wrapped up our third grade, and we’re moving onto grade 4. I’m stunned. It seems so recently we started our

 Jesus Calling: 365 Devotions for Kids

-I love our Bible curriculum, although this year I’ll be looking into a new devotional.
-We’ve done the Jesus Calling one for several years… it’s time for a change.
+I love our Bible curriculum, although this year, I’ll be looking into a new devotional.
+We’ve been using the Jesus Calling one for several years, and it’s time for a change.

 Health

-Health is another curriculum that I piece together with various library books and DVDs.
-This year we’re focusing on self-esteem, bullying, and disaster preparedness.
+Health is another curriculum that I assemble using various library books and DVDs.
+This year, we’re focusing on self-esteem, bullying, and disaster preparedness.

 Art